-As at: 1pm, 21 September 2022
+As at: 1pm, 23 September 2022

 - Since 23 June 2022 the alert level of the gas emergency plan has been in place. - The situation is tense and a further worsening of the situation cannot be ruled out.
 The gas supply in Germany is, however, currently stable.
 At present, the security of supply in Germany continues to be safeguarded.
-The Bundesnetzagentur is monitoring the situation carefully and is in close contact with the system operators. - Gas supplies through Nord Stream 1 have not been resumed by Russia, allegedly because of faults at the Potovaya compressor station.
-The Bundesnetzagentur does not consider the alleged faults to be technical grounds for the suspension of operation. - In September various maintenance work is taking place on the European gas infrastructure, for example in Belgium and Norway.
+The Bundesnetzagentur is monitoring the situation carefully and is in close contact with the system operators. - There continue to be no gas supplies through Nord Stream 1. - In September various maintenance work is taking place on the European gas infrastructure, for example in Belgium and Norway.
 In the view of the Bundesnetzagentur, based amongst others on information provided by market participants, the maintenance work is not of relevance for the security of supply in Germany.
 Any possible temporary reductions in import and export flows in connection with the maintenance will be partly offset directly via other sources. - Gas continues to be injected into storage.
-The total storage level in Germany is 90.29%.
+The total storage level in Germany is 90.53%.
 The storage level at the Rehden facility is 74.63%. - Planned maintenance is taking place at the Rehden storage facility (from 6.00am on 12 September 2022 to 6.00am on 24 September 2022).
 Gas will neither be put into nor taken out of the storage facility during this period. - Wholesale prices are fluctuating greatly but remain at very high levels.
 Companies and private consumers must expect a considerable increase in gas prices. - The Bundesnetzagentur explicitly emphasises the importance of using gas economically.